 Beyond my work in gaming, I also conduct research and analysis on defense topics including irregular warfare, urban operations, and deterrence.

-I have a BA from the University of Chicago in Political Science and a MS from the Massachusetts Institute of Technology in Comparative Political Science.
-Before coming to RAND, I worked as a game designer and analyst at the National Defense University and Caerus Associates.
+I have a BA from the University of Chicago in Political Science, a MS from the Massachusetts Institute of Technology in Comparative Political Science, and a PhD from the Pardee RAND Graduate School.